 - Replace the old hall effect throttle with the Magura twist grip potentiometer.

-- Use the “choc block” screw connector to wire up the throttle and brake as shown.
+- Use the “choc block” screw connector to wire up the throttle and brake as shown below.
+Be aware that some PDQs have a brake switch that is normally open, if yours is like that you will need to omit it from the circuit.

 Notes: We have seen some PDQs that have the blue wire from the battery box as the positive [B+] line instead of the brown we’d expect – made us scratch our heads for a while!